Foliations modeling nonrational simplicial toric varieties: Introduction

 \subsubsection{A nonrational polytope}

-Generalizing the works of L\'opez de Medrano and Verjovksy \cite{ldm}, and of L\oe b and Nicolau \cite{LN}, Meersseman constructs the family of compact complex manifolds and foliations that corresponds to our polytopal case.
-To each $Z$, he associates a non necessarily rational polytope $P$.
-He establishes a correspondence between the combinatorial type of $P$ and $Z$ up to deformation \cite[Th.~13]{M}.
+Generalizing the works of L\'opez de Medrano and Verjovksy \cite{ldm}, and of L\oe b and Nicolau \cite{LN}, Meersseman \cite{M} constructs the so-called LVM-manifolds.
+It is formed by the compact complex foliated manifolds corresponding to our polytopal case.
+To each such manifold $N$, he associates a non necessarily rational polytope $P$; he establishes a one-to-one correspondence between the combinatorial type of $P$ and $N$ up to deformation \cite[Th.~13]{M}.